 • symptoms may vary from local pain and tenderness up to skin ulcers, necrosis, or even acute compartment syndrome

-• small extravasate results in minimal swelling or erythema and requires no therapy; with larger volumes, apply a cold compression with an ice pack and elevate the affected extremity
+• small extravasations result in minimal swelling or erythema and require no specific therapy; for larger volumes, cold compression with an ice pack and elevation of the affected extremity is recommended

-• discontinue the contrast infusion and notify the radiologist
+• stop the contrast agent infusion and notify the radiologist

 • attempted aspiration of the extravasation is not effective

-• follow up the patient in the next few days until resolving the signs and symptoms
+• monitor the patient for several days until signs and symptoms resolve

 • critical symptoms (increasing swelling and pain, ulceration, altered tissue perfusion) require surgical intervention